Ekanshsomani/MIPS32-Simulator/README.md

 ## Instruction Set Release 6

+Instructions not mentioned in volume-I A but are there in release-6: SEB, SEH, EXT, INS, WSBH, MOVN, MOVZ

 Notes:
 - LWUPC, LDPC (load and store instructions) mentioned in Volume-I A but not found in volume-II A of MIPS Manual.
 Thus not included here.
 - The term “unsigned” in ADDIU, ADDU is a misnomer; this operation is 32-bit modulo arithmetic that does not trap on overflow.

 - Calculative Instructions:
   - ALU